 Sometimes in life you think it’s about where you’re going, but it turns out to be about where you change trains.

 It was an April afternoon; the colors on the trees and bushes were still painting from the watery palate of spring.
 Here and there, forsythia unfurled in insistent bursts of golden glory.

 I needed a drink.

 Tranquility has been famous for a long time.
-Best known for hosting the Winter Olympics back in 19-whatever, it was a weird blend of small village, arts community, ski mecca, gigantic hotels and Olympic facilities.
-I suppose you could see the part that met your fancy and turn a blind eye to the rest.
+Best known for hosting the Winter Olympics back in 19-whatever, it was an eclectic blend of small village, arts community, ski mecca, gigantic hotels and Olympic facilities.
+Certainly there was somewhere a person could get lunch.

 I headed over at once.

 The place evoked a lost inn in Brigadoon.
 A square main building of a single story sent wings jutting off at various angles into the rolling hills beyond.
 Floor-to-ceiling windows made the lobby bright and airy.
 A full suit of armor stood guard over the check-in counter, while a sculpture of two downhill skiers whooshed under a skylight in the middle of the room.